-She is a member of the Editorial Board of Gender in Management Journal and recently edited a Special Issue on the theme of ‘women in academia’.
-She is also a member of the Editorial Advisory Board of Equality, Diversity and Inclusion and is currently working on a research study of the academic work environment.
+She is a member of the Editorial Board of Gender in Management Journal and has edited a Special Issue on the theme of ‘women in academia’.
+She is also a member of the Editorial Advisory Board of Equality, Diversity and Inclusion.

 Agarwala, T., A. Arizkuren-Eleta, E. Del Castillo, M. Muniz-Ferrer (forthcoming).
 Work-family culture and organizational commitment: A multidimensional cross-national study.
 Personnel Review.

 Agarwala, T. (2018).
 Bullying and Career Consequences in the Academy: Experiences of Women Faculty.
 In A. M. Broadbridge and S.L.
 Fielden (Eds.)Handbook of the Diversity and Careers, pp. 241-255, Edward Elgar: Cheltenham.

 Agarwala, T. (2017).
 Who Promotes a Gender Agenda?
 An IndianCase Study.
 In K. White K and P. O’Connor (Eds.)
 Gendered Success in Higher Education, pp.233-252.Palgrave Macmillan, London Basingstoke.

 Professor Brigitte Bönisch-Brednich is the current Head of School of Social and Cultural Studies at Victoria University of Wellington in New Zealand.
 She is a cultural anthropologist with a special interest in the anthropology of higher education, academic mobility, narrative research and ethnographic methodology.
 Since moving to New Zealand, she has also developed a strong interest in colonisation and the politics of reconciliation.